MohammedAnwar2/ecommerce-app/README.md

 - **Cart Features:** View all your items, update quantities, or remove products as needed! 🧾🛒
 - **Shipping Address:** Add or select your delivery address with just a few taps! 🏠🚚
-- **Payment Options:** Choose from a variety of payment methods, including credit cards, debit cards, and digital wallets! 💳💵
+- **Payment Options:** Choose from a variety of payment methods, including PayPal! 💳

 ---